great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/getting_started_with_gx_cloud.md

 Paste this snippet into the next notebook cell to instantiate Cloud <TechnicalTag tag="data_context" text="Data Context"/>.

 :::caution
-Please note that user access tokens are sensitive information and should not be committed to version control software.
+Please note that access tokens are sensitive information and should not be committed to version control software.
 Alternatively, add these as [Data Context config variables](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials/)
 :::

 ```python title="Jupyter Notebook"